Last Updated on August 24, 2021 by Grow with Bovees

 This nozzle can spray a jet of water at a pressure of up to 250 PSI, making this product the best high pressure garden hose nozzle.
 Keep in mind that you will need good water pressure at your outside spigot to get this kind of performance.

-There is a metal lever you can use to turn the water flow on and off and control its pressure.
+There is a metal shutoff valve you can use to turn the water flow on and off and control its pressure.
 It’s a convenient feature that allows you to shut off water quickly when needed and that gives you precise control over the flow of the water.

 - Metal lever control

 Best Pistol-Type Nozzle — Green Mount Water Hose Nozzle

 Pistol-type nozzles are a popular option because they’re convenient and easy to use.
 These nozzles feature a large trigger you can squeeze to start watering.
 You can adjust the water flow based on how hard you squeeze the trigger.